amrane99/CAI-Classification/README.md

 4. Execute ```pip install -r requirements.txt``` to install all required packages.
 5. Set your paths in cai.paths.py.
 6. Execute ```git update-index --assume-unchanged cai/paths.py``` so that changes in the paths file are not tracked in the repository.
 7. Execute ```pytest``` to test the correct installation.
-Note that one of the tests will test whether at least one GPU is present, if you do not wish to test this ignore the result.
-The same holds for tests that used datasets which must be downloaded previously.
+Note that one of the tests will test whether at least one GPU is present, if you do not want to test this, remove the test or ignore the result.
+The same goes for tests, testing the presence of dataset(s) that should be downloaded in advance.

 When using pylint, torch and numpy warnings appear.
 To avoid these, include generated-members=numpy.*, torch.* in the .pylintrc file.